sergei-mironov/vsim/README.md

   values of type t.
 For Integers it is Int, for arrays it is (ArrayR Int [x])

-* The simulation is carried out by VSim monad which tracks running and breaking in a breakpoints.
+* The simulation is carried out by VSim monad which tracks running and breaking in breakpoints.
 Breakpoint placement is semi-automatical.
 You should manually place 'breakpoint' function in a Haskell program before compiling it

 * VHDL processes and procedures are VProc (which contains VSim).
 VProc can pause